Thermodynamic phase transition of Euler-Heisenberg-AdS black hole on free energy landscape: Introduction

 \section{Introduction}

 From the view of information theory, Bekenstein showed that the black hole entropy is proportional to the area \cite{Bekenstein1973}.
-Bardeen, Carter and Hawking \cite{Bardeen1973} revealed the formulation of four laws of black hole mechanics.
+Bardeen, Carter, and Hawking \cite{Bardeen1973} revealed the formulation of four laws of black hole mechanics.
 Hawking showed that quantum mechanical effects cause black holes to create and emit particles \cite{Hawking1975}.
 The laws of black hole mechanics were considered as the laws of thermodynamics.
 Hawking and Page discovered a phase transition between the Schwarzschild AdS black hole and the thermal AdS space \cite{Hawking1983}.
-There has been great interest to include the variation of the cosmological constant in the first law of black hole thermodynamics \cite{Caldarelli,Kastor,Dolan}.
+There has been a great interest to include the variation of the cosmological constant in the first law of black hole thermodynamics \cite{Caldarelli,Kastor,Dolan}.
 The cosmological constant as a pressure and its thermodynamically conjugate variable as a volume, then the black hole mass is identified with enthalpy rather than internal energy \cite{Kastor}.
 Dolan showed that the Euclidean action is associated with a bridge equation for the Gibbs free energy and not the Helmholtz free energy \cite{Dolan}.

-To study the phase transition of black hole thermodynamics seems to be quite natural since black holes behave as an ordinary thermodynamic system in many respects.
+Studying the phase transition of black hole thermodynamics seems to be quite natural since black holes behave as ordinary thermodynamic systems in many respects.
 Besides Hawking-Page phase transition \cite{Hawking1983}, Davies found that Kerr-Newman black holes undergo a phase transition, where the heat capacity has an infinite discontinuity \cite{Davies}.
 Hut considered a charged black hole in a box in equilibrium with neutral thermal radiation \cite{Hut}.
-Treating the cosmological constant as a thermodynamic pressure and its conjugate quantity as a thermodynamic volume, Kubiz\v{n}\'{a}k and Mann studied the P-V criticality of charged AdS black holes and calculated the critical exponents, and showed that they are consistent with the van der Waals system \cite{Kubiznak}.
-From then on, the black hole thermodynamic behaviors have been studied widely \cite{Banerjee,Banerjee2011,Lala,zhao2014,Nguyen2015,Hendi2015,Belhaj2015,Hendi2017,Miao2018,Wei044014,Wei044013,Wei104011,Dehyadegari,Mansoori,Zhou,Wei024,Wei084}.
+Treating the cosmological constant as a thermodynamic pressure and its conjugate quantity as a thermodynamic volume, Kubiz\v{n}\'{a}k and Mann studied the $P-V$ criticality of charged AdS black holes and calculated the critical exponents, and showed they are consistent with the van der Waals system \cite{Kubiznak}.
+The black hole thermodynamic behaviors have been studied widely \cite{Banerjee,Banerjee2011,Lala,zhao2014,Nguyen2015,Hendi2015,Belhaj2015,Hendi2017,Hendi769,Miao2018,Wei044014,Wei044013,Wei104011,Dehyadegari,Mansoori,Zhou,Wei024,Wei084,Xu}.